nicholasdille/docker-setup/docs/dependency_resolution.md

 # Dependency resolution

 Dependencies are resolved by enumerating all requested tools.
-For every tool, dependencies (see `needs` in [tools](tools.md)) are added to the final list of tools recursively.
+For every tool, dependencies (see `dependencies` in [tool manifests](manifest.md)) are added to the final list of tools recursively.